automan-lang/AutoMan/README.md

 AutoMan saves all intermediate human-computed results by default.
 You may turn this feature off by setting `logging = LogConfig.NO_LOGGING` in your AutoMan config.
 You may also set the location of the database with `database_path = "/path/to/your/database"`.
 Note that the format of the database has changed from earlier versions of AutoMan from Apache Derby to H2.

+## Building the JAR Yourself

+This release incorporates an SBT build script that can build the AutoMan JAR for you, including downloading all of AutoMan's dependencies.
+The build script can also build the sample applications that are located in the `apps` directory.
+These applications are the ones used in our paper.

+You can build the AutoMan JAR using the following commands:

+    cd libautoman
+    sbt pack

+The AutoMan JAR plus all of its dependencies will then be found in the `libautoman/target/pack/lib/` folder.

+## Sample Applications

+Sample applications can be found in the `apps` directory.
+Apps can also be built using `pack`.
+E.g.,

+    cd apps/simple_program
+    sbt pack

+Unix/DOS shell scripts for running the programs can then be found in `apps/[the app]/target/pack/bin/`.

 ## More Information

 More detailed information is available in the following paper,